How To Write Quadratic Equations from Graphs: A Step-by-Step Guide

 Handling incomplete graphs involves estimation based on symmetry and known properties of quadratics, ensuring you can still draft an accurate equation even with partial data.

 1. Verify Scale Consistency: Check if the scale is uniform across both axes; discrepancies often lead to distorted interpretations.
+Ensure each grid square represents the same unit on both the x and y axes.

 2. Recalculate Using Corrected Scale: Adjust calculations once you identify and rectify any scaling errors, recalibrating coordinates accordingly.